scitran/client/Flywheel-SDK.md

-The Matlab scitran client is designed to be a clear interface to the Flywheel SDK commands.
+The Matlab scitran client is designed to be a simple interface to the wide array of endpoints available in the Flywheel SDK.

-## Installing the SDK2 (modern stuff)
+## Installing the SDK

+We suggest you use the stFlywheelSDK command shown on the [Installation](Installation) page.

-We download the SDK2 as a matlab toolbox that will be installed in the Add-Ons directory.
+We download the SDK as a matlab toolbox that will be installed in the Add-Ons directory.
 As of April 12, 2018, Here is a link.
 This might be updated over time, and we need a more automated procedure for doing the install for updates.

 https://github.com/flywheel-io/core/releases/download/2.1.4/flywheel-sdk-2.1.4.mltbx